 - Loan Guarantee for Small and Medium-Sized Enterprises

 Provides interest-free loans of up to $40,000 to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced.
-To qualify, these organizations will need to demonstrate they paid between $20,000 to $1.5 million in total payroll in 2019.
-Expanded eligibility now includes sole owner-operators, businesses hiring contractors, and family-owned businesses paying employees through dividends.
+Expanded eligibility now includes owner-operated small businesses that do not have a payroll, sole proprietors receiving business income directly, as well as family-owned corporations remunerating in the form of dividends rather than payroll.
 Learn More

 - Large Employer Emergency Financing Facility (LEEFF)